ErHaWeb/klaro_consent_manager/Documentation/Installation/Composer/Index.rst

     1. Open the TYPO3 backend.

     2. Open the Maintenance module.
+See :ref:`compatibility` for the complete TYPO3 v13/v14 backend path overview.

         ..  list-table::
             :header-rows: 1